scidsg/hushline/docs/3-managed-service.md

 #### Email Delivery

 We use Riseup.net for our email forwarding provider.
-All you need to do is add an email address and you'll get new secure messages delivered directly to your inbox.
+All you need to do is add an email address and you'll get new secure messages delivered directly to your email inbox.

 ![Settings - Email](https://github.com/user-attachments/assets/3865afea-ea24-499f-96b0-c6d680e7e3f3)